“A Rising Star In The Indie World.” The Guardian.

 Diet: Vegetarian since 1995, when I visited an abattoir.
 Mostly vegan since breast cancer brought Jane Plant’s work on the links between hormone-saturated dairy and cancer to my attention.

 Interests: Conscious creation.
-The human brain and human potential.
+The human brain, psychology and human potential.
 Reading, writing, publishing.
+TV, cinema and theatre.
 History and historical fiction.
 Walking & jogging.
 Yoga & wall tennis.
 Music.
 Travel.
 Meditation.
-Philosophies, East and West.
+Philosophies, East and West, especially Zen Buddhism.
 Beaches & woods.
 Wild swimming.
 Web surfing.
-Movies.

 Not so keen on: Spectator sport, “reality” TV, consumer culture.